Pyongyang General Hospital: Construction

-Inauguration
+Inauguration and opening

-On 27 February 2025, Kim Jong Un visited the completed hospital, which KCNA reported as ready to be inaugurated in October, on time for the 80th anniversary of the founding of the Workers' Party of Korea.
-Kim expressed his satisfaction of the completed hospital project.
+On 27 February 2025, Kim visited the completed hospital, which KCNA reported as ready to be inaugurated in October, on time for the 80th anniversary of the founding of the Workers' Party of Korea.
+He expressed his satisfaction with the completed hospital project.
 Kim visited the hospital again on 23 September; in the photos taken by KCNA, the medical devices and beds for patients are shown.
-The hospital was eventually inaugurated on 6 October 2025 by Kim Jong Un, before the 80th anniversary celebrations of the Workers' Party of Korea.
+Kim inaugurated the hospital on 6 October 2025, before the 80th anniversary of the Workers' Party of Korea.

+On 4 November 2025, the Pyongyang General Hospital opened.
+KCNA reported that the hospital had started receiving patients the day prior.
+The hospital was part of Kim's pledge to build medical facilities in 20 cities and counties annually.